-The program in infectious disease epidemiology provides a rare opportunity for students to obtain rigorous training both in traditional methods for epidemiologic studies, and in mathematical modeling and other approaches to study the mechanisms of transmission.
+The concentration in infectious disease epidemiology provides a rare opportunity for students to obtain rigorous training both in traditional methods for epidemiologic studies, and in mathematical modeling and other approaches to study the mechanisms of transmission.
 Coursework bridging these areas is reinforced by ongoing collaborations within the department, and between epidemiologists and bench scientists who can measure parameters relevant to epidemiologic models.

 Infectious Disease Epidemiology can be pursued in two ways: